NFL in Toronto: Bills Toronto Series

 On October 18, 2007, the Bills announced that they were seeking NFL approval to play a pre-season and at least one regular season home game in Toronto in an attempt to regionalize the franchise and capitalize on the southern Ontario market.
 Moving games from Ralph Wilson Stadium required the approval of Erie County and the Empire State Development Corporation.
 For decades, the Bills have had a large fan base in southern Ontario.
 The team averages 15,000 Canadian fans a game, and has a Canadian sales office and radio affiliate in Toronto: CJCL.
 The NFL's television rules in Canada have been applied in a similar manner to secondary markets in the U.S., so that nearly all Bills games are televised in Toronto (on CFTO and CITY).
-Toronto is within a 75-mile (120 km) radius of Ralph Wilson Stadium, and is thus subject to the league's blackout policy for home games that do not sell out.
+Toronto is within a 75-mile (120 km) radius of Ralph Wilson Stadium, and thus it was subject to the league's blackout policy for home games that do not sell out.

-On January 30, 2008, it was announced that the Rogers Communications and Tanenbaum had reached an agreement with the Bills to host five annual regular-season and three exhibition NFL games over five seasons at Toronto's Rogers Centre, beginning in 2008.
+On January 30, 2008, it was announced that Rogers Communications and Tanenbaum had reached an agreement with the Bills to host five annual regular-season and three exhibition NFL games over five seasons at Toronto's Rogers Centre, beginning in 2008.
 Rogers Communications, owner of the Rogers Centre, paid CA$78 million for the games.
-Unlike the NFL International Series games in London, the Bills Toronto Series games are organized by the Bills and Rogers, and not the NFL.
+Unlike the NFL International Series games in London, the Bills Toronto Series games were organized by the Bills and Rogers, and not the NFL.
 Priority to purchase tickets for Bills in Toronto games was given to season ticket holders of the CFL's Toronto Argonauts and Hamilton Tiger-Cats.

 Tickets were originally sold only as a package for all eight games, with prices ranging from CA$55 to CA$295, and VIP tickets from CA$325 to CA$575.
 The average ticket price of CA$183 was significantly above the highest in the NFL (after converting to U.S. dollars), and nearly four times the Bills' ticket prices, which were the lowest in the league.
 Buffalo won the first preseason game against the Pittsburgh Steelers, 24–21, but there were reports that organizers had to give away over 10,000 tickets to ensure a sellout crowd, a suggestion denied by Ted Rogers, President and CEO of Rogers Communications.
 The first regular season game against the division rival Miami Dolphins was played after the completion of the 2008 CFL season.
 The Bills lost 16–3, eliminating them from playoff contention for the ninth straight year.
 Reportedly, about half of the crowd was Dolphins fans.